redbadger/awesome-badger/chriswhealy/FractalWASM/07 Web Workers/02/README.md

 The second step of the initialisation process is to invoke the `mj_plot` function to create the initial image of the Mandelbrot Set.

-The difference now is that the details of the current pixel being plotted are written to shared memory where they can be read by all the running instances of the `mj_plot` function.
+The difference now is that the details of the current pixel being plotted are located in shared memory where they can be read by all the running instances of the `mj_plot` function.

 In order to know which pixel to plot next, the `mj_plot` function performs an atomic read-modify-write operation in which it reads the next pixel from memory, increments the value and then writes it back.[^1]